June 8, 2026

 Key Developments

-New York - Nissan Motor Acceptance Company Settlement Expands Consumer Restitution
+New York - Attorney General Settlement with Captive Finance Company Provides Consumer Restitution

 Summary:

-New York Attorney General Letitia James announced an Assurance of Discontinuance with Nissan Motor Acceptance Company LLC (NMAC) resolving allegations that Nissan dealerships added unauthorized fees or misrepresented vehicle purchase prices when consumers sought to purchase leased vehicles at the end of their lease terms.
-According to the Attorney General, the settlement will ensure restitution is available to affected consumers through all remaining Nissan dealerships in New York.
+New York Attorney General Letitia James announced an Assurance of Discontinuance with a captive finance company resolving allegations that unauthorized fees were added and vehicle purchase prices were misrepresented when consumers sought to purchase leased vehicles at the end of their lease terms.
+According to the Attorney General, the settlement will make restitution available to affected consumers.
 The action continues the Attorney General's broader effort to address alleged deceptive practices in vehicle lease buyout transactions.

 Press Release: